signalfx/integrations/azure-logic-app/README.md

 ### METRICS

-For more information about the metrics emitted by Azure Redis Cache, visit [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftcacheredis).
+For more information about the metrics emitted by Azure Logic Apps, visit [here](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-supported-metrics#microsoftlogicworkflows).

 ### LICENSE